Average TempDay 30°C Night 26°C

 April is another wonderfully hot month in the Maldives.
 This is the end of the Maldives’ official dry season and there are often showers mid-month.
 It’s also a little more humid.
 Water visibility for diving and snorkelling is still very good.

 May is hot, with average maximum temperatures of 31°C, but is the start of the Maldives’ official wet season and comes with risks of storms and possible whole days of rain.
 Diving visibility is slightly reduced due to the plankton in the water.
-The holy month of Ramadan (known as Ramazan in the Maldives) begins in May.
-In 2018, Ramadan begins on 16 May, although the exact date changes each year.
+The holy month of Ramadan (known as Ramazan in the Maldives) begins in May although the exact date changes each year.
 Guests visiting Maldives’ resorts during the holy month are unlikely to notice anything different to any other month – meals and alcohol are served as usual.
 If you’re visiting a local island, there will be some restrictions that you’ll understandably be asked to respect.

 June is another month in the Maldives with a high chance of rainfall.
 It’s a good time to take advantage of the best value offers if you’re willing to spend as much time enjoying your resort’s facilities as on the beach.
 Diving visibility is slightly reduced due to the plankton in the water, however there’s a huge advantage for divers as manta rays and whale sharks come to feed on the plankton.
 The holy month of Ramadan continues into June.